HypothesisWorks/hypothesis/docs/examples.rst

 But now we want to test that it works.

-First we right a function to verify that our desired outcome holds:
+First we write a function to verify that our desired outcome holds:

 .. code:: python